 Intaglio: +1 (408) 562 6379, fax +1 (408) 562 6359.

 These example sentences are selected automatically from various online news sources to reflect current usage of the word 'intaglio'.
 Views expressed in the examples do not represent the opinion of Merriam-Webster or its editors.
 Send us feedback.

-Engraved or incised work on gemstones, glass, ceramics, stone, or similar material in which the design is sunk beneath the surface, the opposite of cameo and relief.
-It is the most ancient form of gem engraving; the earliest known Babylonian cylinder seals date from c.
-4000 BC.
-The term intaglio is also used to describe printmaking processes in which the design is cut, scratched, or etched into a printing surface of copper, zinc, or aluminum; ink is then rubbed into the incisions or grooves, the surface is wiped clean, and the paper is embossed into the incised lines with pressure from a roller press.
+Engraved or incised work where the design is sunk into the surface is called intaglio, and is the opposite of cameo, where the design is in relief.
+Intaglio designs are made on gemstones, glass, ceramics, stone, or similar material.
+It is the most ancient form of gem engraving: the earliest known Babylonian cylinder seals date from c.
+4000 bce.
+The term intaglio is also used to describe printmaking processes in which the design is cut, scratched, or etched into a printmaking surface of copper, zinc, or aluminum; ink is then rubbed into the incisions or grooves, the surface wiped clean, and the paper is embossed into the incised lines with pressure from a roller press.
 Intaglio processes are the most versatile of printmaking methods, as they can produce a wide range of effects.

 Seen and Heard

 What made you want to look up intaglio?
 Please tell us where you read or heard it (including the quote, if possible).